Azure-Samples/azure-video-indexer-samples/LogicApp-Samples/README.md

 ## Overview

 This folder contains Azure LogicApp samples to automate Azure Video Indexer flows, each flow will demonstrate how to run one basic flow, all the flows can be modified to suite the specific buisness case and should be tested before moving to prodcution.
+You can also view the video toturial on our [YouTube channel](https://www.youtube.com/watch?v=yMqJufR9Rfs)

 ## Prerequisites